CityOfDetroit/midas-2020/base-units-assessment/README.md

 # Base units assessment

-S
-Develop an automated way to compare all base unit files for address misalignment.
-Building footprint addresses, should match parcel addresses, should match street adresses, should match centerline road names.
-Can we establish a baseline for where we are at now...and then continue to measure how we are improving over time?
-Would offer a way to test major updates from data stewards and articulate scrubber/cleaning needs (ie when we get a parcel update from the assessor, or a footprint update from semcog, mgf update etc)
+## Project statement

+We have several *base unit datasets*

+  - Parcels
+  - Buildings
+  - Centerline
+  - Address points

+This project will develop an automated way to compare all these files for address misalignment.